AidKit-Coder/Dot-Create/README.md

 - 👋 Hi, I’m @AidKit-Coder
 - 👀 I’m interested in Aviation
 - 🌱 I’m currently learning about Aviation
-- 💞️ I’m looking to collaborate for pilots to talk too about aviation
+- 💞️ I’m looking for pilots to talk to about aviation
 - 📫 How to reach me aidanbielak@gmail.com